 Graduate Certificate in Insolvency Law

-The program is designed for tertiary graduates (degree or diploma), while mature non-degree applicants will be assessed for admission on the basis of their recognised expertise and experience.
+This program is designed for tertiary graduates (degree or diploma).
+If you’re a mature, non-degree applicant, you’ll be assessed for admission on the basis of your recognised expertise and experience.

-This program is generally taught over two semesters in intensive blended mode and includes a mix of face-to-face intensives and online learning and is not available to international applicants who require a student visa.
-International applications will however be accepted from applicants who hold a valid Australian visa permitting study.
+Note: This program is not available to international applicants who require a student visa.
+However, international applications are accepted if applicants hold a valid Australian visa permitting study.

 Choose your applicant type to view the relevant admissions information for this program.